Edit this page on GitHub

 end DivideZeroPhase

-The plugin main class (DivideZero) must extend the trait StandardPlugin and implement the method init that takes the plugin's options as argument and returns a list of PluginPhases to be inserted into the compilation pipeline.
+The plugin main class (DivideZero) must extend the trait StandardPlugin and implement the method initialize that takes the plugin's options as argument and returns a list of PluginPhases to be inserted into the compilation pipeline.

 Our plugin adds one compiler phase to the pipeline.
 A compiler phase must extend the PluginPhase trait.
 In order to specify when the phase is executed, we also need to specify a runsBefore and runsAfter constraints that are list of phase names.